-However, the fact of our incarnation as separate beings makes the achievement of this task extremely difficult and challenging.
+However, the fact of our incamation as separate beings makes the achievement of this task extremely difficult and challenging.
 It requires obliteration of our separate self, the death of the ego.
-Because of the fear of annihilation leading to grasping onto the ego, we have to settle for substitutes or surrogates-"Atman projects"-which are specific for each particular age.
-For the fetus and the newborn, this means the satisfaction experienced in the good womb or on the good breast.
+Because of the fear of annihilation leading to grasping onto the ego, we have to settle for substitutes or surrogates-"Alman projects"-which are specific for each particular age.
+For the fetus and the newborn, this means the satisfaction experienced in the good breast.
 For the infant, it is the satisfaction of age-specific biological and anaclitic needs and the need for security.
-For the adult, the range of possible substitute projects is enormous; besides food and sex it includes money, fame, power, appearance, knowledge, specific skills, and many others.
+For the adult, the range of possible substitute projects is enormous; besides food and sex it includes money, fame, power, appearance, knowledge, specific sills, and many others.

 Because of our deep sense that our true identity is the totality of cosmic creation and the creative principle itself, substitutes of any degree and scope-Atman projects-will always remain unsatisfactory.
-The Persian mystic and poet Rumi made it very clear: "All the hopes, desires, loves, and affections that people have for different things-fathers, mothers, friends, heavens, the earth, palaces, sciences, works, food, drink-the saint knows that these are desires for God and all those things are veils.
+The Persian mystic and poet Rumi made it very clear: 'All the Hopes, desires, loves, and affections that people have for different things-fathers, mothers, friends, heavens, the earth, palaces, sciences, works, food, drink-the saint knows that these are desires for God and all those things are veils.
 When men leave this world and see the King without these veils, then they will know that all were veils and coverings, that the object of their desire was in reality that One Thing" (Hines 1996).
-Only the experience of our own divinity in a holotropic state of consciousness can ever fulfill our deepest needs.
+Only the experience of our own divinity in a holotopic state of consciousness can ever fulfill our deepest needs.
 This makes systematic spiritual quest a high priority in human life.

 Individuals who have chosen responsible systematic self-exploration with holotropic states as their spiritual path experience in the process profound personality changes.
 As the content of the perinatal level of the unconscious emerges into consciousness and is integrated, it results in a considerable decrease of aggressive tendencies and leads to greater inner peace, self-acceptance, and tolerance of others.
-The experience of psychospiritual death and rebirth and conscious connection with positive postnatal or prenatal memories tends to reduce irrational drives and ambitions.
-It causes a shift of focus and emphasis from the runinations about the past and fantasies about the future to fuller experience of the present.
-This leads to enhanced zest, élan vital, and joi de vivre-a greater ability to enjoy life and draw satisfaction from simple circumstances of life, such as everyday activities, creative work, food, lovemaking, nature, and music.
+The experience of psychospiritual death and rebith and conscious connection with positive postnatal or prenatal memories tends to reduce irrational drives and ambitions.
+It causes a shift of focus and emphasis from the ruminations about the past and fantasies about the future to fuller experience of life, such as everyday activities, creative work, lood, lovemaking, nature, and music.